-69 Set the cover plate on the work surface with the underside facing up - it will be supported by the coax connectors.
+Set the cover plate on the work surface with the underside facing up - it will be supported by the coax connectors.
 Align the circuit board's four 5.5mm holes with the four standoffs and attempt to push the board onto the standoffs while ensuring the center conductors of the nine coax connectors mate with their respective circuit board holes.
-Depending on how accurate you were with drilling the holes, you may have to "wiggle" the standoffs to get them to align with the circuit board holes.
-Likewise, if the coax connectors do not line up exactly, you may be able to adjust the alignment by slightly rotating each connector until its center conductor fits through the standoff.
+You may have to "wiggle" the standoffs to get them to align with the circuit board holes.
+Likewise, if the coax connectors do not line up exactly, you may be able to adjust the alignment by slightly rotating each connector until its center conductor fits through the hole.